RefTon: Reference person shot assist virtual Try-on: Method

 \subsection{Virtual-Tryon Generation with Extra Visual Reference}

-For humans, particularly in e-commerce shopping, we believe that relying solely on garment images and conditions extracted by external models, as done in previous methods, is insufficient to imagine the realistic visual effects of fitting a target garment onto one's body.
-A garment’s style, texture, and fine design elements are more faithfully represented when worn by another person, whereas viewing the garment in isolation fails to convey these nuances.
-The same applies to generative virtual try-on models, as illustrated in Fig.~\ref{Fig:reference_effect}.
-Therefore, we argue that relying on cloth images and conditions extracted by external models, as in previous methods, is insufficient to capture the realistic visual effect of fitting a target garment onto a person.
-By incorporating reference person images, \textbf{that the target clothes worn by a different person} $\boldsymbol{r}_i$, into the virtual try-on generation process, the model can similarly get more direct and intuitive visual guidance.

-To provide the model with reference person images $\boldsymbol{r}_i$, we construct pairs in the form of “different persons wearing the target garment,” denoted as $[\boldsymbol{c}_i, \boldsymbol{r}_i]$.
-Such reference images $\boldsymbol{r}_i$ are not available in existing open-source virtual try-on datasets, similar to the person images $\boldsymbol{p}_i$.
-In this subsection, we introduce our reference data generation pipeline, which synthesizes the required reference images, enriching current virtual try-on datasets with supplementary references and enabling our model to be trained with additional visual guidance.
+For both humans and generative virtual try-on models, garment images and conditions extracted by external models alone are insufficient to capture the realistic visual effect of wearing a target garment, as illustrated in Fig.~\ref{Fig:reference_effect}.
+A garment’s style, texture, and fine design details are more faithfully presented when worn by another person than when shown in isolation.
+Therefore, we introduce reference person images $\boldsymbol{r}_i$, in which another person wears the target garment, to provide more intuitive visual guidance during virtual try-on generation.
+To obtain such references, we construct pairs of the form $[\boldsymbol{c}_i, \boldsymbol{r}_i]$, representing "different persons wearing the target garment."
+Since these reference images $\boldsymbol{r}_i$ are unavailable in existing open-source virtual try-on datasets, we develop a reference data generation pipeline to synthesize them.
+This pipeline augments current datasets with supplementary references and enables model training with additional visual guidance.

-Existing open-source datasets, including \textbf{VITON-HD}~\cite{choi2021viton}, \textbf{DressCode}~\cite{morelli2022dress}, and \textbf{IGPairs}~\cite{shen2025imagdressing}, lack unpaired reference images $\boldsymbol{r}_i$ showing \emph{the different persons wearing the target garment}, thereby constraining the model’s training.
-We employ generative models to synthesize such reference images to overcome this limitation.
-For the generated reference data $\boldsymbol{r}_i$ to provide accurate and intuitive visual guidance, we argue that they should meet the following requirements:
+Existing open-source datasets like VITON-HD~\cite{choi2021viton}, DressCode~\cite{morelli2022dress}, and IGPairs~\cite{shen2025imagdressing}, lack unpaired reference images $\boldsymbol{r}_i$ showing \emph{different persons wearing the target garment}.
+To overcome this limitation, we employ editing models to synthesize such reference images.
+To serve as accurate and informative visual guidance, the generated reference data $\boldsymbol{r}_i$ should satisfy the following requirements:

-\textbf{Preserve the target garment faithfully.} The target clothing's color, texture, and design must remain unchanged to ensure accurate reference.
+\begin{itemize} \item \textbf{Preserve the target garment faithfully.} The target garment's color, texture, and design must remain unchanged to ensure an accurate reference.